 Fly Home — Trip of a Lifetime

-✈️ Fly home — already planning the return
+Fly home from Dublin — already planning the return

-💡 If your flight's from Dublin (DUB) instead of Belfast, it's a 2-hour drive south but often hundreds cheaper.
-By Day 8 you'll be exhausted, financially diminished, and already plotting the return trip — that's the standard end-of-NI emotional state.
+💡 By Day 8 you'll be exhausted, financially diminished, and already plotting the return trip — that's the standard end-of-NI emotional state.
+Worth building 4–5 hours of buffer into the drive south in case the Titanic Museum stop or one last pub turns into something longer.

 Destinations Covered